tiendu/tiendu.github.io/_posts/2026-06-11-something-to-feel-together-eng.md

 You can do everything right and still lose.
 You can make careful choices and still end up behind.
 You can work hard for years and still feel like you are standing at the edge of something uncertain.
 There is no official who stops the game and explains what happened.
 There is no stadium screen showing whether you are winning or losing at life.

-So maybe it makes sense that people love games.

-Games are merciful because they have boundaries.

-Life leaks everywhere.

-A football match begins.
+But a match begins.

-A football match ends.
+A match ends.

 In between, something happens.

-That alone is almost comforting.

-I do not think people need football because football is important.

-I think people need moments where life becomes simple enough to feel.

-A ball crosses a line.

-People shout.
+Someone wins.

+Someone loses.

+Someone guesses correctly.

+Someone gets it completely wrong.

+Someone complains.

+Someone laughs.

-Someone complains about the referee.
+Someone checks the ranking.

-Someone laughs too loudly.

-Someone says the game is boring and keeps watching anyway.

-Someone who has been quiet all day suddenly becomes alive for ten seconds.

-It is ridiculous.
+Someone thinks they know better than everyone else.

-It is also understandable.
+It is simple.

+Maybe too simple.

+But maybe that is why it works.

-Because for a few seconds, the world is not abstract.
+For a few seconds, the world is not abstract.

 Not economic trends.